1987 Toyota 4Runner SR5 22RE 4x4 5 Speed - For Sale - Santa Cruz, CA

 16. This rarely happens but if you turn the steering wheel too hard (very hard) I think the steering linkage rubs against itself and makes a horrible, scary noise, but doesn't seem to hurt anything.
 If the steering linkage bushings were replaced that might eliminate this issue.

 17. The car's dark paint is not naturally shinny like on many cars, it's duller in color but looks fine.
-Unless looking directly at it's hood or to a lesser extent rear (where the clear coat is peeling off a lot,) people think the car looks good.
-Waxing makes the paint shine a lot.

 18. I